Why isn’t my baby Green Cheek Conure Eating much?

 To encourage him to eat or attempt solids, place him on a towel with you on the ground or at a desk, and spread out the meals.
 Let him play with them, pick them up, and act as though you find them intriguing.
 I suggest soaking the pellets before placing them on the towel, but everything else may be placed there dry.

 When weaning, I often conclude the process by giving them a single feeding before night.
 Then I reduce the frequency to every other night, then every three days, and then to nothing.
 They never beg throughout the day since they are already used to consuming solid foods.
 A weaned bird does not beg like that.
+You can always refer to the baby parrot care guide for further information.

 Why Is the Poop of My Green Cheek Conure Red?